Guest and Visitation Policy

 Resident (Host): Any Seton Hall University student who has a current housing assignment.

-- Visitors are issued day passes (valid 8am-midnight only) after registering at the residence hall front desk and must provide a valid ID.
+- Guests are issued one day passes (valid 8:00 a.m.-midnight only) after registering at the residence hall front desk and must provide a valid ID. (it will be collected by the residence hall front desk).

 - A resident (host) ( with the consent of their roommate) is allowed one overnight guest at a time, with a maximum of two times per week in any one week period.

 - An overnight guest must be the same gender as the resident (host) student.
 Note: A resident may co-host with someone of the opposite gender if the desired guest is the opposite gender of the host.
-Co-hosts must remain with their guest at all times.
+The Host or Co-Host must remain with the guest from 8:00 a.m.-11:59 p.m.
+The Host must remain with the guest from 12:00 a.m.-7:59 a.m.
+Co-Hosts can sign out the guest during Daytime Hours before 12:59 p.m. the next day.

 - Only guests with valid overnight passes are allowed through the front gate of campus after midnight.

-- An overnight guest pass is valid from time of issuance to noon of the following day.
+- An overnight guest pass is valid from time of issuance to 12:59 p.m. of the following day.

 - To obtain a guest pass, visitors to the residence halls must present one of the following: